uaarkoti/RandomFailingJUnitTests/README.md

-### Randonly failing JUnit tests
+## Randomly failing JUnit tests
-Main purpose is to similuate failing tests
+Main purpose is to similuate randomly failing and skipping test.